Koudela/eArc-data/README.md

 of the property is saved nor that it is not.
 It should be avoided, but it is not permitted.
 If you use your own bridge and serializer it may make sense.

-#### immutable entities

-Immutable entities are a special case of pure entities.
-They implement the `ImmutableEntityInterface`.
-Immutable entities can not be updated and only deleted with the force flag.

-If immutable entities implement the `AutoPrimaryKeyInterface` a new primary key will be generated on persist, if there is a data set with this primary key already.

 ### functions

 earc/data uses functions instead of services to give maximal freedom to your code.